Genevieve Dawson is a songwriter, singer and composer from Scotland.

 “I love it.
 I really, really love it.
 I can’t wait to hear more.”
 Guy Garvey, BBC Radio 6 Music

-“Memorable and densely textured” - Gideon Coe, BBC Radio 6 Music
+“Memorable, rich and densely textured” - Gideon Coe, BBC Radio 6 Music

 “Really beautiful music” Robert Elms, BBC Radio London